Skip to main content

 4. Cultivate one or two Tier 1-2 extracurriculars (find your “spike”)

 The University of Virginia considers both extracurricular activities and talent/ability “important” to admissions decisions.
-Your application is more competitive at top schools like UVA if you have a highly developed interest known as a “spike” and one or two impressive extracurricular activities that show substantial achievement or leadership supporting it.
+Your application is more competitive at top schools like UVA if you have a highly developed interest known as a “spike” and one or two impressive extracurricular activities that demonstrate substantial achievement or leadership supporting it.

 Just how impressive is an extracurricular?
 The four tiers of extracurriculars are a good guide to understand how influential an activity is: